TomDowling/TomDowling/README.md

 <br />

 # About Me 🚀
-I'm a Frontend Software Developer with around 7 years of experience.
+I'm a Frontend Software Developer with over 7 years of experience.
 <br />
 I work mostly with React but enjoy keeping up-to-date all things frontend.